 Solid air of quality and proven components, coupled with five-star NCAP rating, count in the C-Class’ favour

-Mercedes finished in a disappointing 26th place (out of 30) in the Auto Express Driver Power 2019 customer satisfaction survey, with the C-Class itself only managing to place 74th out of 75 cars in the individual model rankings.
+Mercedes finished in a disappointing 28th place (out of 30) in our 2020 Driver Power customer satisfaction survey, with the C-Class itself not featuring in the individual model rankings.

-The current model hasn’t been crash tested by Euro NCAP, but the previous version of the C-Class was awarded the full five stars, scoring 91 per cent for adult occupant safety and 84 per cent for child safety.
+The current model hasn’t been crash tested by Euro NCAP, but the previous version of the C-Class was awarded the full five stars, scoring 92% for adult occupant safety and 84% for child protection.

 All Mercedes C-Class models come with a three-year, unlimited mileage warranty that can be extended for a variable fee depending on individual circumstances.
 BMW and Audi both have similar set-ups but do have mileage limits that come into effect in years three, four and five on their vehicles.